 An annual review of course offering activity will be conducted by the Office of the Registrar and the Office of Academic Planning and Institutional Research.
 The procedural steps of this review will be as follows:

 1. RO will produce a report identifying all courses that have not been taught in at least eight years.

-3. A memo will be sent to school/college curriculum coordinators and subject listing owners (department chairs and program directors), with encouragement to notify their curriculum committees, and informing them of the following:
+3. A memo will be sent to school/college curriculum coordinators, with encouragement to notify their curriculum committees, and informing them of the following:

 a.
 The UAPC approved policy to discontinue obsolete courses;